krobison/Typer-Highway/README.md

 Typer-Highway
 =============

 A project for my Sophomore intro to c++ class.
+Uses OpenFrameworks for graphics.